What is distilled water? Can you actually drink it?

 How to Make Distilled Water

-Making your own distilled water is extremely easy to do because it only requires water, heat, and a container to boil in.
+Making your own water of this type is extremely easy to do because it only requires water, heat, and a container to boil in.
 Making your own distilled water is great if you are outdoors and away from a kitchen.

 - Water of any kind